KatynaSada/SparseGO/README.md

   ```
   where ```${PYTORCH_VERSION}``` should be replaced by your version of PyTorch and ```${CUDA}``` should be replaced by ```cpu```, ```cu116```, ```cu117```, etc. depending on your PyTorch installation.

-* Install also pandas and wandb
+* Also install the following packages...
   ```angular2
   pip install pandas
   pip install wandb